 Adelaide does not have a tropical climate, which means (good news) we don’t get hot, sticky and uncomfortable in the summer but (bad news) it can get quite cold in the winter.
 If you want the quintessential sun-soaked Aussie experience, the summer months around November to March are ideal, however the state is beautiful and green in the winter months.
 February/March in particular is a great time to visit because there are many amazing festivals on during this time – so many that it is nicknamed ‘Mad March’.
 The best of all is the Adelaide Fringe, which is the second-largest open-air arts festival in the world and features performers of every creed, from spoken word poets to cabaret singers to comedians and contortionists.

 The city is compact and divided into a very logical grid system.
 Staying anywhere within the city is very convenient, as pretty much everything is walkable and it is the most convenient place for catching public transport.
 If you want to be in the centre of the nightlife, staying around Tarndanyangga or Rundle Mall is very convenient, but noisy – if you’re looking for something more peaceful (but more of a walk), South Terrace or Hutt Street are good options.
+Here are some of the best choices for Airbnbs in Adelaide.

 Day 1 in Adelaide Itinerary: Adelaide & Glenelg